PranavKashmire/Data-Analysis-Course/README.md

 8.Power BI,Power query editor and DAX

-7.Microsoft Excel - Basic to Advance
+7.Microsoft Excel - Basic to Advance(Dasboard 1 and 2)

 8.Tableau(Dasboard 1 and 2) and Tableau Prep Builder

+9.Snowflake

+10.